Jess Carter: Style of play

 Carter has been described by Jonathan Liew as calm in possession, relatively error-free, and with "exceptional read of the game".
 According to The Independent, she is "one of the best one-on-one defenders in the Women's Super League".

 Early in her career from 2013 to 2018, Carter begun as a defender and midfielder for Birmingham City, and in 2014, she played as a forward with England under-19s and under-20s.
 With Chelsea, she started as a full-back in 2018 before becoming a centre-back.
 A right footed and versatile defender, Carter has played both left-back and right-back for England and Chelsea, but prefers not to play on the left.
 She believes her skills are best used as part of a back-three formation.

 Carter has identified her pace and ability to read the game as key strengths in her defensive play, stating in February 2024 that these attributes are her "super strength."

 Personal life

 Since 2017, Carter has been in a relationship with fellow professional footballer Ann-Katrin Berger.
 In May 2024, they announced their engagement.

 Carter is the Co-Founder and an ambassador for an all-female football academy run by former Barcelona & Arsenal youth player, Judan Ali.

+She also has a train named after her in England.